AminMal/gen/README.md

 Notice that you have to use `Wrap`, because unfortunately, go does not yet support wildcards for generic types.
 It may seem more convenient than the first approach, so let's compare the two of them.

 ### Safe approach vs Unsafe approach ###
-1- The first downside to the unsafe approach is that you cannot take the full control of the generation logic, firstly because it depends on reflection, and also, it depends on the types of generators.
+1- The first downside to the unsafe approach is that you cannot take the full control of the generation logic, first, because it depends on reflection, and also, it depends on the types of generators.
 Say our `Person` struct looked a bit different:
 ```go
 type Perosn struct {